MoCo-GHE-Admin/github-scripts/README.md

-  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --owner           Get only the orgs that you have owner access to
 ```

 ## `org_owners.py`